krychu/bdh/README.md

 The model is trained on a pathfinding task: given an N×N board with obstacles, find the shortest path from START to END.

-Because of BDH's unique architecture, we can directly visualize its internal state during inference.
-The animation below shows the model solving a board puzzle.
-On the left is the model's output as it refines the path across its internal layers.
-On the right is a real-time visualization of its "brain" - the emergent communication network between its neurons.
-Red nodes and edges indicate active neurons and synapses, showing the model's "thought process" as it routes information to find the solution.
+BDH's architecture enables direct visualization of its internal computation.
+However, the challenge is that inference involves the superposition of multiple learned circuits: two fixed topologies (`E @ Dx` for signal propagation and `Dy.T @ Dy` for attention decoding) plus dynamic synaptic state that serves as in-context memory.
+Each reasoning layer propagates signals through these overlapping networks to compute the next state.

+The animation below shows the model solving a board puzzle across its reasoning layers. **Left:** the model's output board predictions being refined layer by layer. **Right:** a unified view of the model's dual-network computation.
+Blue edges highlight **co-activation patterns** - functionally-related neurons activated together by the attention summary (`y[i] * y[j]` over the `Dy.T @ Dy` topology).
+Red edges show **causal signal flow** - actual neuron-to-neuron communication (`y[i] * (E @ Dx)[i,j]` over the `E @ Dx` topology).
+Together, these reveal which conceptual modules are active and how information flows between them to solve the task.

 ![Combined board and network visualization](combined_board_network.gif)